-There are examples of goods which fit in "separate spheres"; an increase in consumption of one of these goods as a result of only one person's income may represent a gendered responsibility for purchasing this good, and not a share of bargaining power.
+One type of categorization of household goods is by "separate spheres" - an increase in consumption of one of these goods as a result of only one person's income may represent a gendered responsibility for purchasing this good, and not a share of bargaining power.
 Mary C. Noonan describes the division of spheres by defining tasks performed on a daily basis, during a certain time, as female.
 Conversely, she labels tasks that occur irregularly and that can be performed at unfixed times as male tasks.
-This is supported by Phipps's results that increases in female income are associated with increases in spending on child care, while increases in male income are associated with more spending on car maintenance.
+This is supported by Shelley Phipps's results that increases in female income are associated with increases in spending on child care, while increases in male income are associated with more spending on car maintenance.
 In addition, the notion of gendered tasks also can be categorized so that females perform "unpleasant" household tasks like cleaning and laundry, while males perform "pleasant" tasks like shopping and meal preparation.
+(This is not to say that exclusively males do the shopping and meal preparation for the household.
+Rather, it implies that of all household duties, men are more likely to perform these than others.
+Indeed, although women continue to form a larger part of the labor force, their work at home has not decreased proportionally; their overall labor, then, increases when they enroll in a job outside of the home.)

-A study in the Netherlands confirms both of these theories; it found that an increase in female income correlates with an increase in cleaning services expenditure, a regular and unpleasant task, and an increase in male income correlates with an increase in restaurant and take-out food consumption, an occasional and not unpleasant task.
-4
+A study in the Netherlands confirms both of these theories; it found that an increase in